Yamini-moturi/DendroStock_webapp/README.md

 # DendroStock Web Application
 - This Application is an E-commerese application for plants.
+# TWO Authorizations:
+User:
+- - Create an account
+- - Search for plants
+- - Per page look up setup
+- - Profile page - look up account
+Admin:
+- Can Add plant items
+- Can remove plant items

 # DESIGN AND IMPLEMENTATION OF THE SYSTEM:
 - The functionality of each Webpage:
 - Home Page: It is an initial landing page, which is connected to the login & registration page with a blog link.
 -	Plants Page: This is the main page of Plants: contains Indoor plants, outdoor plants, water plants, and bonsai Plats parts on this page.